truongd8593/mfix/USER_GUIDE.md

 download the code.
 Please allow for 2-3 business days for your registration to be processed.

 Potential users may find reviewing the Frequently Asked Questions section of the MFIX website useful before downloading the code.

+## About the GUI
+The GUI is written in pure Python, leveraging the strengths of Python for quick code development, extensive existing libraries, and flexibility.
+The GUI will run on any operating system that Python can be installed in including Linux, Windows, and Mac.
+The GUI uses Qt either through PyQt4, PyQt5 or PySide wrappers as the GUI library.
+The
+[Visualization Toolkit (VTK)](http://www.vtk.org/) is used to visualize and manipulate the input geometry.

 ## Development state of MFIX models